 Jubilant, positively elated, I took a photo with the first cast member I met.
 He spoke with a heavy English accent (which I suspect was affected, but that only served to excite me further) and complimented me on my hat.
 It was an excellent start to the adventure.

 Another great highlight of the experience for me was attending Ollivanders wand shop.
-We were ushered into a tiny room full of dusty boxes where a lady explained in Japanese that we would be witness to a sorting ceremony today.
-She ushered us to go on through, and there was a confused murmuring at exactly where we were supposed to go when we were all packed into the closed room.
+We were ushered into a tiny room full of dusty boxes where a lady explained in Japanese that we would be witness to a wand choosing ceremony today.
+She ushered us to go on through, and there was a confused murmuring at exactly where we were supposed to go when we were all packed into a small room.
 Then she said, “Ah!” with an apologetic bow and opened a secret door behind the store shelves.
-To my great and lasting delight, Bethwyn was selected by Garrick Ollivander himself for her first sorting.
+To my great and lasting delight, Bethwyn was selected by Garrick Ollivander himself for her first choosing.
 He spoke a delightful mix of English and Japanese, and set up a very special sort of atmosphere in the dim candlelight as he went from box to box and explained the properties of each wand to Beth.
 He asked Beth to cast a few spells before wondering aloud if a certain wand might suit her best.
-The music swelled, light illuminated her from all around, her hair blew back in the breeze as she beheld the wand that chose her: she purchased it as soon as we left the demonstration room.
+He very deliberately handed her the wand he thought was curious, and suddenly music swelled, light illuminated her from all around, her hair blew back in the breeze as she beheld the wand that chose her: she purchased it as soon as we left the demonstration room.
 To my amazement, Craig wasn’t remotely interested in purchasing a wand (despite his robes having a special pocket designed uniquely for such an instrument).
 I took about half an hour, pouring over the descriptions of each of the woods and handling them.
 I found with resounding satisfaction that the vine wand suited me best, to my surprise, being perfectly balanced and elegantly pointed.
 It reminds me very much of a jian, and I expect it only obeys those who wield it with a certain finesse.